zaius/docs/lib/learn/wercker-yml/01_introduction.md

 should be run and which [steps](/learn/steps/01_introduction.html) should be executed in those pipelines.

-As your `werkcer.yml` configuration is under source control its contents can vary per git commit.
+As your `werkcer.yml` configuration is under source control, its contents can vary per git commit.

 > the contents of your wercker.yml can be different per commit